top of page

 stamp_edited.png

 When I’ve a book in hand, I slip my finger over to the next page before I’ve even gotten three sentences down on the current one.
-I am ever eager to turn to the next page before even allowing myself the chance to exist within the present.
-When playing music, I anticipate the next song almost concurrently with the beginning of a new one.
+I anticipate the next song almost concurrently with the beginning of a new one.
 Watching a film, no matter the level of admiration I have for it, is always fueled by my excitement for what I’ll be able to watch next.
-I catch myself living in this cycle of anticipation, some cruel antsy desire instilled in me that my life’s meaning is to check off boxes so I can have more to say, and then maybe get closer to becoming the person I want to be.
+I catch myself living in this cycle of anticipation, some cruel antsy desire instilled in me that my life’s meaning is to check off boxes so I can have more to say, then perhaps get closer to morphing into the person I want to be.
+Or closer to discovering the perfect strategy to manipulate your perception of me.
+Whatever.

 I don’t think there’s anything wrong with wanting to see more, know more, do more… whatever other verb more, you get the idea.
 But this lack of undivided attention, this headspace of endlessly subconsciously asking and then what?, is where one falters.

 Simone Weil—who sadly passed very young but fortunately had an awesome French haircut—wrote, “Attention, taken to the highest degree, is the same thing as prayer.”
-I think there’s this awful mistake young people make, myself included, in which they expect one day for it to click; for one day their trial run to end, for practice to be over, and to finally be the individual they see themselves becoming.
-Which, when written on paper, you and I both know is not the case.
+Attention as prayer.
+If I'd heard that sermon I might still be in the church.
+There are plenty mistakes young people make (1: I don't have to be the one to tell you that, and 2: I sound five billion years old), but there is this epidemic of the trial run.
+We barrel our children with this idea that they have so much time, which, if anything, is positive reinforcement.
+But it instills this feeling that one day you wake up and practice is over, you've finally become the individual you've always see yourself becoming.
+Which, sure, when written on paper, you and I both know is not the case.
 There’s nothing profound here.
 No new conclusions drawn.
 So why do Simone's words feel so heavy?
 This idea of insurmountable power over one's world that comes from the mere amount of attention one chooses to declare on a day-to-day basis is simply too much strength to possess.
 Comfortably, anyway.

 stamp_edited.png